opentofu/tofu-ls/docs/USAGE.md

 *BBEdit 14 [added support](https://www.barebones.com/support/bbedit/lsp-notes.html) for the Language Server Protocol so you'll need to upgrade to version 14 to use; this won't work for older versions of BBEdit*.

 - Open Preferences > Languages
-- In *Language-specific settings* section, add an entry for Terraform
+- In *Language-specific settings* section, add an entry for OpenTofu
-- In the Server tab, Set *Command* to `terraform-ls` and *Arguments* to `serve`
+- In the Server tab, Set *Command* to `tofu-ls` and *Arguments* to `serve`
-- Once you've correctly installed `terraform-ls` and configured BBEdit, the status indicator on this settings panel will flip to green
+- Once you've correctly installed `tofu-ls` and configured BBEdit, the status indicator on this settings panel will flip to green
 - If you'd like to pass any [settings](./SETTINGS.md) to the server you can do so via the *Arguments* field.

 ## Kate

 KDE [Kate editor](https://kate-editor.org/) supports LSP and is user configurable.

-- Install the `terraform-ls` package (or the equivalent package name appropriate to your distro)
+- Install the `tofu-ls` package (or the equivalent package name appropriate to your distro)
 - Open Kate configuration (Settings Menu -> `Configure` Kate or Kate -> `Preferences` on macOS)
 - Select *LSP Client* in the left pane
 - Select *User Server Settings* tab